Nonlocality of Observables in Quasi-Hermitian Quantum Theory: -symmetric free fermions

 \subsection{The structure of quasi-Hermitian theory}

-A brief review of some central foundational results in quasi-Hermitian theory in finite Hilbert spaces is provided in this section.
-The interested reader is referred to two review articles for additional depth, \cite{MakingSenseNonHerm, MostaReview}.
+A brief review of some foundational results in quasi-Hermitian theory in finite Hilbert spaces is provided in this section.
+The interested reader is referred to two review articles for additional depth, \cite{MakingSenseNonHerm,MostaReview}.

-The aim of this section is to prove a spectral theorem for quasi-Hermitian operators, emphasized in \cite{mosta2003equivalence,mostafazadeh2008metric}, and to discuss some properties of quasi-Hermitian theories through its proof. \begin{theorem} An operator, $O$, in a finite-dimensional Hilbert space $\mathcal{H}$ is diagonalizable with a real spectrum if and only if $O$ is quasi-Hermitian with respect to some Hermitian positive-definite metric, $\eta$. \end{theorem} Note this theorem is more powerful than the textbook claim that Hermiticity in a fixed Hilbert space is sufficient for a real spectrum, as quasi-Hermiticity is the sufficient and necessary condition for a real spectrum.
-This theorem readily generalizes to the case of infinite dimensional operators with discrete spectrum \cite{kretschmer2001interpretation}.
+The aim of this section is to prove a spectral theorem for quasi-Hermitian operators, emphasized in \cite{williams1969operators,mosta2003equivalence,mostafazadeh2008metric}, and to discuss properties of quasi-Hermitian theories through its proof. \begin{theorem} An operator, $O$, in a finite-dimensional Hilbert space $\mathcal{H}$ is diagonalizable with a real spectrum if and only if $O$ is quasi-Hermitian with respect to some Hermitian positive-definite metric, $\eta$. \end{theorem} Note this theorem is more powerful than the textbook claim that Hermiticity in a fixed Hilbert space is sufficient for a real spectrum, as quasi-Hermiticity is the sufficient and necessary condition for a real spectrum.

 \begin{proof} This proof begins by constructing a metric operator, $\eta$, for every diagonalizable operator with real spectrum, $O$.

 Consider an orthonormal basis under the inner product given through $\mathcal{H}$. $O$ is diagonalizable in this basis, and can be expressed in the form $O = \mathcal{U} D \mathcal{U}^{-1}$, where the diagonal matrix $D$ is Hermitian.
 The most general metric operator associated to $O$ is thus